harrysolovay/state-mint/README.md

 - 🎩 store instances can be initialized and connected to components asynchronously • new stores will (with zero extra configuration) collect subscriptions from previously-initialized components that reference the new store

-- 😷 keep your state safe from direct mutation with a re-implemented, data-persisting setState, which can be used identically to React's Component setState
+- 😷 keep your state safe from direct mutation with a re-implemented, data-persisting `setState`, which can be used identically to React's Component setState

 - 🎣 add lifecycle hooks to functional components with no additional HOC